-A lot of people opt for the SPES AP Jacket which is what I wear and am very happy with.
+A lot of people opt for the SPES AP Jacket.
 You can get men’s versions from The Knight Shop or from SPES directly or the women’s versions here or here.
 SPES also make lighter jackets with less padding but the same level protection against broken blades.
 You can get their Officers Fencing jacket here or here, or the AP Light here or here.

 You could also get a Black Armoury jacket which are pretty solid and the neck goes over your mask bib.

 The Knight Shop have made their own which can be purchased here.

 There are also alternatives available from Neyman Fencing.

 For your knees and shins the Red Dragon shin protectors can be found here.

 For seperate shin protectors hockey guards are popular.

 For the upper leg many fencers wear breeches designed with padding and stab proof materials similar to jackets.